Barbara DeFranco

 Director

 Judith has served on various civic boards and advisory committees on O’ahu before living on the Big Island.
 Judith recognizes Paleaku Gardens Peace Sanctuary to be a unique embodiment of deep spiritual Mana combined with spectacular natural beauty providing the South Kona Community with a gathering place for quiet contemplation, celebration, education and creative expression.
-Judith has recently moved to Kohala and recommitted to serve on the board.
 She feels that a jewel such as Paleaku Gardens, as a part of our Hawaiian Island heritage, must be protected, developed and cared for.

 Desiree Gaspar